cisco/xr-telemetry-m2m-web/m2m.md

         ]
     }

+From version 1.1 onwards, the `replace` method also supports replacing multiple items in a single call, by passing an array of `paths` for the path parameter.
+An example exchange for a bulk replace is shown below:

+Request (client to server):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "method": "replace",
+        "params": {
+            "path": [
+                "RootCfg.InterfaceConfiguration(['act', 'GigabitEthernet0/0/0/0'])",
+                "RootCfg.InterfaceConfiguration(['act', 'GigabitEthernet0/0/0/1'])"
+            ]
+        }
+    }

+Response (server to client):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "result": null
+    }

 ### Commit and Commit Replace
 The `commit` method commits a bulk of configuration.
 Upon calling this method, the contents of the commit buffer (any sets, deletes and replaces which have been made since the last commit call) will be committed to the running configuration.
 It supports the following parameters: